All-About-Berlin/ursus/README.md

 ### Renderers

-**Renderer**s put your Content into Templates, and render them into the desired Outputs.
+**Renderer**s create content that make up the Output.
+In other words, they turn your content files into pages, correctly-sized images, RSS feeds, etc.

 #### ImageTransformRenderer